RajAnjali/learn-qem-config/README.md

 ### Background

 The schema portion of this work originated from a project with @ecarlander and @ruheenirodi.
-See https://github.com/unitaryfoundation/mitiq/issues/2586 and https://github.com/unitaryfoundation/mitiq/issues/2586 for more details.
+The schema RFC can be found [here](https://docs.google.com/document/d/1yX1yzs2TuGfM62CPwFcFwoTNp0IjoWNkznlsIfYuZog/), and see https://github.com/unitaryfoundation/mitiq/issues/2586 and https://github.com/unitaryfoundation/mitiq/issues/2586 for more details.